ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 ---
 id: mutability-imperative-control-flow
 title: Mutability and Imperative Control Flow
-short_title: title: Mutability and Imperative Control Flow
+short_title: Mutability and Imperative Control Flow
 description: >
   Write stateful programs in OCaml.
 Use for and while loops, if-then-else, mutable record fields, and references.
 category: "Introduction"